huckiyang/QuantumSpeech-QCNN/Demo_and_License/readme.md

 This ICASSP Demonstration and Registration Fee is Supported by:

 ```
 This work is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics program under Award Number DE-SC-0012704

 and the Brookhaven National Laboratory Directed Research and Development (LDRD) Program #20-024.
 ```

+Note: We are open to collaborations and applying for grant chances.